Oumaima-Ramdani/CarteSwica_Project/README.md

 - Recognition and extraction of textual information from each zone.
 - Generation of a structured JSON file containing the extracted data for each insurance card.

-## Project Background

-This project originates from the need to modernize and streamline the insurance claims processing workflow in an emerging insurance company.
-Faced with a growing volume of claims and limited resources, the company sought a solution to automate data extraction from insurance claim forms submitted by clients.

-By automating this process, the company aims to reduce processing times, minimize data entry errors, and free up time for its employees to focus on higher-value tasks.
-This project, therefore, aims to address this specific need by developing a reliable and efficient data extraction system from insurance claim forms.

 # Which Programming Language to use ?

-The choice of programming language is crucial for successfully completing this project.
-Python has been selected due to its versatility, simplicity, and extensive range of libraries specialized in image processing and data extraction.

-Python offers a multitude of well-established libraries such as OpenCV for image processing, as well as tools like pandas for data manipulation.
-Its clear syntax and ease of learning make it an ideal choice for this type of project.
+Python was chosen for its versatility, simplicity, and extensive libraries specialized in image processing and data extraction.
+Tools like OpenCV and pandas offer advanced features for image processing and data manipulation.
+Python's clear syntax makes it ideal for this project, where image processing and data extraction are crucial.

-Python is widely used in the field of image processing due to its specialized libraries such as OpenCV, which provide advanced features for image manipulation, object detection, shape recognition, etc.

-Additionally, Python is also a popular choice for data extraction because of its ability to efficiently process and analyze large datasets.
-Libraries like pandas facilitate the manipulation and analysis of structured data, which is essential for extracting information from documents such as insurance cards.

 # which working environment to choose?